-The Radisson Blu Hotel Chennai is just three kilometres from the Anna International and Kamaraj Domestic terminals at Chennai International Airport.
-The hotel boasts an ideal location seven kilometres from the shopping and commercial areas and near attractions like the Birla Planetarium.
-During your stay at this Chennai airport hotel, be sure to explore the rich history of India at the Government Museum and Fort Museum, which houses ancient documents and art from many periods of the country's rich history.
+The Radisson Blu Hotel Chennai is just three kilometers from the Anna International and Kamaraj Domestic terminals at Chennai Airport, which means you can be off the plane and in your room in no time.
+The hotel boasts an ideal location seven kilometers from the shopping and commercial areas and near attractions like the Huddleston Gardens of Theosophical Society Chennai.
+During your stay at this accommodation in Chennai, be sure to explore the rich history of India at the Government Museum, Anna Centenary Library–Asia’s largest library–and Fort Museum, which houses ancient documents and art.
+Then unwind in the spa or with a workout in the fitness studio.